Don’t expect too much… roommates don’t have to be best friends. Getting along with each other is all that is necessary.

 Check out what you hear to determine accuracy so you can avoid miscommunication (e.g., “so are you saying you prefer we don’t have anyone in the room after 10:00 p.m.?”)

-Don’t only talk, listen to your roommate and try to understand his/her perspective.
+Don’t only talk, listen to your roommate and try to understand their perspective.

 Work toward being flexible and understanding – both with yourself and others.